geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/badges.md

 Levels:
 * Level 1: The gardener has kept and cared for bees for at least one season to produce honey and/or support crop pollination.
 (Self-awarded.)
 * Level 2: The gardener has kept and cared for bees for at least two seasons to produce honey and/or support crop pollination.
-(Self-awarded.)
+(Requires photo observations as evidence.
+Self-awarded.)
 * Level 3: The gardener has kept and cared for bees for at least five seasons to produce honey and/or support crop pollination.
-(Chapter Chair must verify.)
+(Requires photo observations as evidence.
+Chapter Chair must verify.)

 ### Vermiculture Virtuoso